Ronnie Thompson - Albert Lea Tribune

 Ronnie Thompson was born October 16, 1953, in Albert Lea, MN to Duane and Edythe Thompson.
 He passed away August 10, 2022.

 Ronnie Grew up in Twin Lakes on the farm and attended school in Emmons, where he lived for the remainder of his life.
-He married Marlis Kay on December 23, 1980, and from their union two children were born, Bill and Dawn.
+He married Marlis Kay on December 23, 1980, and together the raised two children, Bill and Dawn.

 Ronnie loved the outdoors and spent much of his time fishing and camping.
 He also loved woodworking and motorcycling.
 When he wasn’t engaged in work or his other hobbies, he could often be found tinkering in the garage.